rsthn/rose-extension-installer/README.md

 # Rose Extension Installer for Composer

-Extension installer plugin for Composer, handled the `rose-extension` package types.
+Extension installer plugin for Composer, handles the `rose-extension` package types.